malcolm-kee/malcolm-kee/README.md

 - `live`: make the code live editor.
 - `noInline`: make the render of component requires the call of `render`.
 This is actually props of `react-live`.
-- `noCode`: only shows the rendered result of the code, but not the code itself.
+- `previewOnly`: only shows the rendered result of the code, but not the code itself.

 ### Highlight Code